Fitting into Ugandan Culture as a Westerner

-You will often find out some most interesting things about the person and about Uganda.
+You will often find out some most interesting things about the person and Uganda.

-In this culture to admit a mistake is a rarity and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than you simply venting your feelings.
+In this culture, to admit a mistake is a rarity, and you cannot extract anything but a deep dislike for you – keep in mind the relationships rather than merely venting your feelings.

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.